Presidential election years bring a lot of uncertainty and stress. And that's not just for the candidates who are running.

 Unfortunately, too many people let ideas about who could win office—and what they'll do when they get there—run wild.
 And that can mean more stress and anxiety that overshadow sound investment choices and strategies.

 In the end, stressing about the "what ifs" of the election just isn't productive.
-As a financial planner, We've seen how elections can fuel investors' stress and lead them astray when it comes to their financial choices and their long-term goals.
-We also know how helpful it can be to have a sounding board when emotions run high.
-That's why we're here.
+As a financial adviser, I've seen how elections can fuel investors' stress and lead them astray when it comes to their financial choices and their long-term goals.
+I also know how helpful it can be to have a sounding board when emotions run high.
+That's why I'm here.

 So, while the excitement of the election can be great inspiration to vote, don't let it drive your investment choices.
 And, remember, whatever happens on November 3, 2020, life will go on.
-Instead of stressing about the "what ifs," give us a call.
-We're here to support you, and we can help you create a personal financial strategy for the election year and beyond.
+Instead of stressing about the "what ifs," give me a call.
+I'm here to support you, and I can help you create a personal financial strategy for the election year and beyond.